NS-Coding/Programming-Prompt-Generator/README.md

 ## Contact

-For any inquiries or support, please open an issue on the GitHub repository or contact the maintainer at [ThePhiRatio](https://github.com/ThePhiRatio).
+For any inquiries or support, please open an issue on the GitHub repository or contact the maintainer.

 ---